percyroggwu/rml_group4/README.md

 # Responsible Machine Learning - Group 4

-This repository contains Group 4 solutions for Assignments 1, 2, and 3 in the Responsible Machine Learning course.
+This repository contains Group 4 solutions for Assignments 1-5 in the Responsible Machine Learning course.

 ## Repository Overview

-The assignments focus on core fairness and governance questions in machine learning, including:
+The assignments focus on core fairness, security, and governance questions in machine learning, including:

 - The mismatch between optimization targets and real human objectives
 - The limits of feature-level explainability for fairness assessment
-- Gairness trade-offs between calibration and equal error rates
+- Fairness trade-offs between calibration and equal error rates
+- Audit frameworks for drift, generalization failure, subgroup disparity, and robustness stress
+- Security and privacy risks, including evasion, poisoning, backdoor attacks, differential privacy, and membership inference

 ## Contents